-Merrimack College offers full-tuition presidential fellowship opportunities to students in the applied chemistry master’s program.
+Merrimack College offers fellowship opportunities to students in the applied chemistry master’s program to significantly reduce tuition costs.
 Qualified applicants gain enhanced development via a work placement of up to 25 hours per week.
 You’ll work closely with a faculty member to gain hands-on experience through serving as a Teaching Assistant in laboratory sections for the introductory courses offered in the Department of Applied Chemistry.

 In addition, partial-tuition Dean scholarships are available, and they may include advanced professional development opportunities.

 Entry Requirements for the Master of Science in Applied Chemistry

 Applicants must have a bachelor’s degree in chemistry, biochemistry or related discipline prior to acceptance into the program.
 An undergraduate GPA of at least a 2.7 on a 4.0 scale is required for entry to the graduate program, and it is recommended that all applicants have a GPA of at least 3.0.

 There is no fee to apply, but you will be required to submit transcripts, at least 2 letters of recommendation, and a personal statement discussing your reasoning for continuing your education and interest in scientific research.

 There is no fee to apply, and there is no GRE requirement.
 However, we encourage you to submit test scores if you feel they will support or enhance your academic background.